lawbringr/Data-Pace-AI/README.md

 C:\> "C:\Program Files\MongoDB\Server\4.2\bin\mongod.exe"
 ```
 ## Config the application
-Change the `Database Name` in the config file according to the database name you are using.
+Change the `Database Name` in the `config.py` file according to the database name you are using.
 Change the `userData.py` line no.14 and 16 and give respective `Database name` and `collection name`

 ## Start the application